Ever done a push-up and felt your hips hit the ground and your arms barely bend? We've been there.

-The perfect plank means your hands are planted firmly on the ground, directly under your shoulders.
-Ground the toes to the floor to stabilize the bottom half of the body.
-Engage the abs, by pulling your navel toward your spine, and flatten the back so the body is neutral and straight.
+Place your hands firmly on the ground, directly under shoulders.
+Ground your toes into the floor to stabilize your lower half.
+Brace your core (tighten your abs as if preparing to take a punch), engage glutes and hamstrings, and flatten your back so your entire body is neutral and straight.

-Begin to lower the body—back flat, eyes focused about three feet in front of you to keep a neutral neck—until the chest grazes the floor.
-Don’t let the butt dip or stick out at any point during the move; the body should remain flat from head to toe all the way through the movement.
-Draw the shoulder blades back and down, while keeping the elbows tucked close to the body, so the upper arms form a 45-degree angle at the bottom of the push-up position.
+Begin to lower your body—keeping your back flat and eyes focused about three feet in front of you to keep a neutral neck—until your chest grazes the floor.
+Don’t let your butt dip or stick out at any point during the move; your body should remain in a straight line from head to toe.
+Draw shoulder blades back and down, keeping elbows tucked close to your body (don't "T" your arms).

 3. Push back up.

-Keeping the core engaged, exhale as you push back to the start position.
+Keeping your core engaged, exhale as you push back to the starting position.
+Pro tip: Imagine you are screwing your hands into the ground as you push back up.
 That’s one!
 Repeat for 10 to 20 reps or as many as can be performed with good form.

-Once you’ve nailed the basics, mix it up with one of these 82 different push-up variations.
+Once you’ve nailed the basics, mix it up with one of these 82 push-up variations.

-The Fix: Sure, push-ups are known for strengthening the pecs, shoulders, and triceps, but they’re a total-body move.
-Pay attention to the glutes and legs, and keep ‘em tight!
-Tightening that tush can help keep the lower back from arching during the move.
-Instead of letting the bum flop down first (and compromising the lower back), hit the ground chest first, keeping the hips in the same plane as the shoulders.
-Imagine the belly button drawing in toward the spine to help keep the torso flat.
+The fix: Sure, push-ups are known for strengthening your pecs, shoulders, and triceps, but they’re a total-body move.
+Focus on tightening your glutes and legs.
+Engaging your glutes can help keep the lower back from arching or sagging during the move.
+And instead of letting your hips flop to the ground, press your chest to the ground first, keeping hips in the same plane as your shoulders.

-The Fix: Faith Hill had it right: Just breathe.
-Concentrating on form and reps can make it easy to forget one of the most important parts of working out — breathing.
-Inhale on the way down, and exhale on the way back up.
+The fix: Concentrating on form and reps can make it easy to forget one of the most important parts of working out: breathing.
+Inhale on the way down and exhale on the way up.

-The Fix: The key is quality over quantity.
-Make sure each push-up reaches a full range of motion by getting the chest as close to the floor as comfortable, then fully extending the elbows at the top.
-Having sloppy form will make for a less effective strengthening exercise that targets fewer muscles.
+The fix: The key is quality over quantity.
+Make sure each push-up reaches a full range of motion by getting your chest as close to the floor as comfortable, then fully extending your elbows at the top.
+Having sloppy form will make for a less effective exercise that targets fewer muscles.